miraisolutions/CovidR-rmdgallery-useR-2021/README.md

 # useR!
 2021: CovidR and `{rmdgallery}`

-CovidR and rmdgallery: A streamlined process for collecting community contributions in a gallery website
+## A streamlined process for collecting community contributions in a gallery website

 Riccardo Porreca, Francesca Vitalini, [Mirai Solutions GmbH](https://mirai-solutions.ch)